IBM Cloud Docs

 NIST supplemental guidance

-Development tools include, for example, programming languages and computer-aided design (CAD) systems.
-Reviews of development processes can include, for example, the use of maturity models to determine the potential effectiveness of such processes.
-Maintaining the integrity of changes to tools and processes enables accurate supply chain risk assessment and mitigation, and requires robust configuration control throughout the life cycle (including design, development, transport, delivery, integration, and maintenance) to track authorized changes and prevent unauthorized changes.
+Development tools include programming languages and computer-aided design systems.
+Reviews of development processes include the use of maturity models to determine the potential effectiveness of such processes.
+Maintaining the integrity of changes to tools and processes facilitates effective supply chain risk assessment and mitigation.
+Such integrity requires configuration control throughout the system development life cycle to track authorized changes and prevent unauthorized changes.